determined-ai/determined/.github/pull_request_template.md

 <!---
 Describe the situations in which you've tested your change, and/or a screenshot as appropriate.
-Reviewers may ask questions of this test plan to ensure adequate manual coverage of changes.
+Reviewers may ask questions about this test plan to ensure adequate manual coverage of changes.
 -->